Berkeley-CS61B/skeleton-sp16/hw5/spec/hw5.md

  - Avoiding recalcuation of energies for the same pixel over and over (through creation of an explicit energy matrix of type `double[][]`).
  - Using a more clever approach than transposing your images (though this is not required to pass the autograder).
  - Not storing an explicit `edgeTo` data structure.
 It is possible to rebuild the seam ONLY from the values for `M(i, j)`!
 That is, you don't need to actually record the predecessor like you did in the 8puzzle assignment.
+ - Don't use a HashMap for looking up data by row and column.
+Instead, use a 2D array.
+They are much faster.
+HashMaps are constant time, but the constant factor is significant.

 Credits
 --------------------------------